Leveraging Internet Principles to Build a Quantum Network: Transport Layer

 \subsection{Considerations}

-Bell pairs are consumable resources to teleport quantum states.
-This enables both end nodes to be flow sources, as the teleportation of actual data is made only after the pair is generated. \ac{QTCP} flows could indeed be \emph{bidirectional}, allowing both nodes to generate requests during the transmission phase.
+Bell pairs are consumable resources for quantum applications, and in principle, both end nodes running an application can serve as flow sources. \ac{QTCP} flows could indeed be \emph{bidirectional}, allowing both nodes to generate requests during the transmission phase.
 A further modification, with no counterpart in classical networks, would be the possibility of swapping two q-datagrams from the same flow going in opposite directions if they meet at a quantum switch.
 We call this modification \emph{dynamic rendez-vous}, and while we mention the possibility, we delegate investigating its benefit to future work.